 Your guide to compassionate services

 Bob Jope, LMHC is a member of the Motivational Interviewing Network of Trainers.
-He teaches Motivational Interviewing for the Massachusetts Department of Mental Health, and as adjunct faculty at several educational institutions (Salve Regina University, Rhode Island College, Rivier University); he also consults regularly with the Addiction Technology Transfer Center at Brown University and has worked as a Motivational Interviewing coder for an internationally-recognized coding agency.
+He teaches Motivational Interviewing (MI) as an adjunct faculty member at several educational institutions (Salve Regina University, Rhode Island College, Rivier University); he also consults regularly with the Addiction Technology Transfer Center at Brown University and has worked as a Motivational Interviewing trainer at the Massachusetts Department of Mental Health.
+Bob trains large and small groups, and provides individual supervision in the method as a coder for an internationally-recognized MI coding agency.

 Holding a Master's degree in Clinical Psychology, Bob has worked in the mental health, child welfare, and substance abuse fields for the past twenty years.
 He was originally trained in Motivational Interviewing by Alan Lyme in 2007, and has since trained with Ali Hall and Stephen Andrew.
 Bob has also developed and taught numerous program-specific MI training applications, and has trained thousands of people in basic, intermediate, and advanced motivational interviewing.